thedude0606/options_copy_TB/PROGRESS.md

   - **Fixed market data showing zeros issue** by enhancing the quote response processing in data_collector.py to handle multiple response formats from the Schwab API, particularly adding support for when data is in a 'quotes' array
   - **Enhanced market data extraction** to handle price data nested under the 'extended' object within symbol data based on user feedback and log analysis
   - **Implemented calculation for netChange values** by using lastPrice from extended data and previousClose from fundamental data to ensure accurate price change information
+  - **Added robust previousClose extraction** with multiple fallback mechanisms to find previousClose values in various locations of the API response, ensuring accurate netChange calculations

 ## Current Work in Progress